List of Monster High characters: Bonita Femur

 Bonita Femur (voiced by Geeg Friedman) is a hybrid monster: her father is a mothman, and her mother is a skeleton.
-She has platinum-blonde hair with pink and black highlights, and pale-pink skin.
-Her hombre boned wings are upper half pink and lower half black.
-Her clothes are a moth-inspired print with shredded skirt and arms with pink netting.
-She wears a yellow netted boots and belt.
+She has light pink skin and pink bony wings.
 She enjoys shopping for vintage fashions at the flea market.
 When she gets nervous, she chews through her own clothes, especially if they are made of wool or silk.
 She debuted in the 2014 film special, Freaky Fusion.

 Catrine DeMew

 Catrine DeMew (voiced by Kate Higgins in Scaris: City of Frights, Karen Strassman in Volumes 4 and 5 of the web series) is the daughter of a werecat and originates from Scaris, France.
 She has purple shoulder-length hair with pink streaks, light blue eyes, pale white skin, and enjoys visual arts such as panting and drawing.
-She likes to draw sidewalk chalk art.
-She debuted in doll form at the 2012 San Diego Comic-Con, in the 2013 film special, Scaris: City of Frights, and as a Wal-Mart exclusive in 2013.
+Catrine debuted in doll form at the 2012 San Diego Comic-Con, in the 2013 film special, Scaris: City of Frights, and as a Wal-Mart exclusive in 2013.
 She is the subject of a Monster High online video game called Catrine Demew Real Makeover, where players can pick her appearance for her Monster High debut.

 Catty Noir

 Catty Noir (voiced by Missi Hale in the We Are Monster High lyric video, Karen Strassman in Volume 4 and Boo York, Boo York, Amber Riley in the 2022 TV series) is the daughter of a werecat.
-She has magenta hair with a blue streak, pink eyes, and dark skin.
-She enjoys concerts.
-In her debut outfit, she has a pink tulle skirt with layers, flounces, and bodice with a spider web design with the number 13.
-Another outfit has her in a purple and silver dress with silvery shoulders and bodice treatment, blue shoes, a headband with cat ears, silver necklace, and pink fingerless gloves.

-She first appears in the 2013 film special 13 Wishes towards its end, but her major full-time appearance is the main/headline character in the 2015 musical film, Monster High: Boo York, Boo York, where her style rivals that of Nefera de Nile.
+She first appears in the 2013 film special 13 Wishes towards its end, but her first major appearance is the main/headline character in the 2015 musical film, Monster High: Boo York, Boo York, where her style rivals that of Nefera de Nile.

 In the 2022 series, Catty is African-American and is a pop music star from Boo York.